kaiachain/kaia-docs/docs/learn/computation/precompiled-contracts.md

 :::note

 Contracts deployed before the istanbul EVM hardfork should use the original addresses.
-* case 1) The contracts deployed in Baobab at block number `#75373310` recognizes 0x09, 0x0a, and 0x0b as addresses of vmLog, feePayer, and validateSender, respectively, and blake2f cannot be used.
+* case 1) The contracts deployed in Kairos at block number `#75373310` recognizes 0x09, 0x0a, and 0x0b as addresses of vmLog, feePayer, and validateSender, respectively, and blake2f cannot be used.
-* case 2) The contracts deployed in Baobab at block number `#75373314` recognizes 0x09 as the address of blake2f, and recognizes 0x3fd, 0x3fe, and 0xff as addresses of vmLog, feePayer, and validateSender.
+* case 2) The contracts deployed in Kairos at block number `#75373314` recognizes 0x09 as the address of blake2f, and recognizes 0x3fd, 0x3fe, and 0xff as addresses of vmLog, feePayer, and validateSender.

 Precompiled contracts related hardfork changes can be found at the bottom of this page.
 Go to [Hardfork Changes](#hardfork-changes).